katarzyna-dusza/kubernetes-workshop/exercises/exercise4.md

 * Its `name`;
 * The public DNS `host`;
 * Its `backend`, defined by a `serviceName` and `servicePort`.
+* `group-name` - fill it out with a value provided by the trainer
 ## I. Create a Ingress Definition

 Create a file `ingress.yaml` with the contents in the example above and